 Weta Cave is a movie lover’s paradise surrounding visitors with props, characters, and weapons from LOTR and other films.
 And that’s not all: there is a mini-museum and short films offering an inside look at how things are brought to life.
 The cave is much more than just a gift shop for Weta Workshop, the Oscar-winning special effects and props company.
 A visit to Weta Cave is free (unless you purchase souvenirs).
-In contrast, Weta Workshop does offer popular (not-free) tours.
+In contrast, Weta Workshop does offer popular (paid) tours.
+Reserve your tour here.

 15. Embassy Theatre

 If you’re a hard-core LOTR fan, you will want a selfie at the Embassy Theatre, home to the world premiere of The Lord of the Rings.

 Free things to do in Wellington: landmarks, government, and history

 Of course, the capital of New Zealand is filled with landmarks, government buildings, and historical sites.

 New Zealand Parliament

 Visitor Centre on the ground floor of the Beehive